Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

   * Shape of the data
 * Data Visualization

+#### Data Vectorization
+process that converts non-numeric data into a numerical format so that it can be ised by a machine learning model.

 #### Deep Learning
 Extremely popular and powerful, a modern approach based around a conceptual model of how the human brain functions.
 The model is composed of collections of nueronos connected together by weights.
 The process of training involves finding values for each weight.
 * FFNN - Feed Forward Neural Network structures neurons in a series of layers, with each neuron in a layer containing weights to all neurons in the previous layer.